CMA Awards 2022: Everything you need to know for Country Music’s Biggest Night

 Male Vocalist of the Year nominees: Eric Church, Luke Combs, Cody Johnson, Chris Stapleton, and Morgan Wallen

-Album of the Year nominees: Growin’ Up – Luke Combs, Humble Quest – Maren Morris, Palomino – Miranda Lambert, Sayin’ What I’m Thinkin’ – Lainey Wilson and Time, Tequila & Therapy – Old Dominion
+Album of the Year nominees: Growin’ Up by Luke Combs, Humble Quest by Maren Morris, Palomino by Miranda Lambert, Sayin’ What I’m Thinkin’ by Lainey Wilson and Time, Tequila & Therapy by Old Dominion

 New Artist of the Year nominees: HARDY, Walker Hayes, Cody Johnson, Parker McCollum, and Lainey Wilson